 About

-Digital Security Explained is an educational reference site focused on the protection layer of modern digital systems: privacy, identity, resilience, and risk-aware system design.
+Digital Security Explained is an educational reference site focused on the protection layer of modern digital systems: privacy, identity, resilience, and risk‑aware decision making.
+The goal is to offer calm, structured explanations that help readers understand how security concepts fit together without hype, fear, or unnecessary complexity.

 Authorship